Laser Assisted Hatching

 How it works?

-Laser assisted hatching is a technique whereby a small artificial hole is made in the zona of an embryo using a laser system.
-It is thought that the embryo can then hatch more easily through this hole and hopefully increases the chance of the embryo implanting.
+Laser-assisted hatching is a technique in which a small opening is created in the zona pellucida of an embryo using a laser..
+It is thought that the embryo can then hatch more easily through this hole and potentially increasing the chance of embryo implantation.

 Laser assisted hatching is performed just before the embryo transfer procedure and can be performed on embryos at the early cleavage stages (that is two or three days after the egg collection) and at the blastocyst stage (five or six days after the egg collection).